 Misleading claims can be difficult to prove, but sometimes possible to thwart with some planning.
 During a period in which many companies were pulling a “bait and switch” with the solid colors of Sunbrella awing fabric, our company lobbied Sunbrella for a campaign.
 In response, they created a liSle sewn-in tab that said “Certified Sunbrella.”
 That liSle tab helped to combat inferior knock-offs that were half the price of most brands found in Southern

 California then.
 By the way, the warranty from that cheaper fabric was amazing: “Not covered for the effects of age, wear and tear”!

-How cheap are we talking?
-The knock-off was $6 a yard vs. Sunbrella at $12.
-Now it’s $7 a yard, when Sunbrella is $14.
-It became advantageous for awning companies to switch out a black Sunbrella fabric to a Saluda, because a homeowner would never know the difference.
+How cheap are we talking about?
+The knock-off was $6 a yard vs Sunbrella at $12.
+Now it’s $7 a yard, while Sunbrella is $14.
+It became advantageous for awning companies to switch out a black Sunbrella fabric to a Saluda because a homeowner would never know the difference.

 But Sunbrella says most of the fabrics that they receive for a warranty claim (because they need a sample) are not actually Sunbrella fabric.
 The customer thinks they bought Sunbrella, but it’s not.

 The Chinese have an interesting market strategy: offer a generous warranty based on the fact their motors are so cheap to build and replace, not based on durability.
 Since the cost of replacing is next to nothing, Dooya has extended its warranty beyond European manufacturers’ standard five-year warranty.

 Most awning companies selling in California sell a relabeled awning motor from Dooya Motors.
 There’s little downside (except to the customer) in claiming the product will last seven years even if it won’t because it only costs $60 to replace.